 What to Expect from Your NDE Inspection

-If you rely on the power of utility to drive results, do business, and serve customers, you know what’s at stake when your assets malfunction: costly repairs, service disruption, and safety risks.
-Why take risks you can’t afford when you can invest in the long-term strength and functionality of your assets instead?
+As a utility asset owner and operator managing critical infrastructure, you know what’s at stake when your assets malfunction: costly repairs, service disruption and outages, and safety risks to the public as well as your own employees.
+Why take risks you can’t afford when you can invest in the long-term strength, reliability, and functionality of your assets instead?

-NDE is thorough, and can test for a variety of structural damage using multiple techniques.
+NDE is thorough and can test for a variety of structural damage using multiple techniques.
 Traditional inspections (visual inspection only) are still important.
 In fact, they’re a component of NDE.
-But if you’re working with a team who is simply driving by to see if poles are still standing, or examining the exterior of the poles for any visible signs of damage, you could be missing hidden signs of damage within utility structures.
+But if you’re working with a team who is simply driving by to see if steel poles or lattice towers are still standing, or only examining the exterior of the poles for any visible signs of damage, you could be missing hidden defects or other issues within a structure that could pose a significant risk to the asset and its surroundings.

 NDE Means Higher Probability of Detection